-Complete the lactation request form at the following link: http://goo.gl/forms/8vpLQcyJQA
+Complete the lactation request form at the following link

-Please contact the Director of Lehman Wellness via email at firstname.lastname@example.org or at 718-960-2415 to request access to the lactation rooms.
+Contact the Director of Lehman Wellness via email at email@example.com or at 718-960-2415 to request access to the lactation room.
 You will still need to complete the access form.

-Once you have completed the lactation room please allow 5-7 business to process the request.
-We advise that you make your request 7-10 days in advance, to allow time for your key request to be processed.
-The key request process on average, takes 5-7 days to complete.
+Once you have completed the lactation room request form, please allow 5-7 business to process the request.
+We advise that you make your request 7-10 days in advance of when you need to start using the room to allow time for your key request to be processed.
+The key request process, on average, takes 5-7 days to complete.

 For immediate use, you may sign out the key for the lactation room in the Lehman Wellness office.
 Please note that you may only access the sign out the key during our times of operation and that the room may be in use at any time.

 The Lactation room is available for immediate or one-time use.
-However, individuals must register prior to usage at the Lehman Wellness office, in the Old Gym Room 302.
-Please contact Dugeidy Ortiz at ext.
+However, individuals must register prior to usage at the Lehman Wellness office, in the Old Gym Room 007B.
+Please contact Ashmini Hiralall at ext.
 2415.